Scoliosis Physical Therapy and the Schroth Method

 There are two main types:

 Adolescent idiopathic scoliosis (AIS) is usually diagnosed between the ages of 10-18 years.
 This is the most common type and called idiopathic scoliosis because it has no definite cause.
-The condition is more progressive in females, and they are more likely to require scoliosis treatment.
+The abnormal spinal curvature is more progressive in females, and they are more likely to require scoliosis treatment.
 Other causes are congenital and neuromuscular.

 Adult scoliosis falls into three categories: